 Emulsions: At the high end of the market, something like £35 (or more) for 2.5 ltr.
-It is pretty good.
 Always happy to use it.
 It’s like the Apple Macintosh of paints, it’s more expensive than the others and has a swanky tin, but it’s hard to say whether the paint inside is really any different.

 Gloss/Eggshell: Farrow and Ball have a policy of only manufacturing paint with low VOC content, meaning they do not have any oil based paints.
 The main problem here is with colours like creams (and other shades which still require a white undercoat) the paint does not cover very well and can leave streaks.
 In this case two top coats are needed as well as an undercoat.

 Emuslions: You think you know what you are getting with Dulux.
 However, Dulux suffers from inconsistency in terms of quality.
 Sometimes you get a good tin, sometimes it can be powdery when rubbing down in between coats.
 To guarantee a hard finish that can be wiped if knocked, you have to go for the diamond hard finish.
 The problem with this is that the diamond finish range is small and comes with a higher price tag.
 I would suggest Dulux have been cynical in this matter by reducing the quality of their standard range over the last few years.
 (Refer to my top tip and add a PVA glue to the standard range)

 Oil based: non-drip satin and gloss are fine.
 The one-coat satin and gloss are good if you want to avoid undercoating surfaces (only recommended if woodwork is in very good, clean condition).

 Emulsions: Like Dulux, Crown suffers from inconsistencies with quality and price.
-To make it even more difficult, they have different ranges – alongside the standard emulsions, they have Period and Modern ranges; all of which are too unpredictable to rate fairly.
+To make it even more difficult, they have different ranges – alongside the standard emulsions, they have Period and Modern ranges; which I think are better but hard to rate fairly.
 (Again, best to add PVA glue if unsure)

 Oil Based: Comparable to Dulux.
 Good standard.